timf34/SSD/README.md

 **Setting up:**

+Need to open up a WSL2 terminal

-Need to run `. venv/bin/activate` to activate the virtual environment
+Then need to run `. venv/bin/activate` to activate the virtual environment